Why I went from VP Engineering to hands-on builder

 Then I chose to go back to code as a senior IC.

 Not because leadership failed.
-Because I wanted it, and because AI changed where leverage lives.
+Because I wanted it, and because AI shifted where the work creates impact.

 The trajectory everyone follows